Dosage Form: capsule, extended release

 • NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration and perforation of the stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
 Elderly patients are at greater risk for serious gastrointestinal events (see WARNINGS).

 Indomethacin ER Description

-Indomethacin, USP is a nonsteroidal, anti-inflammatory, indole derivative designated chemically as 1-(4-chlorobenzoyl)-5-methoxy-2-methyl-1H-indole-3-acetic acid.
-Indomethacin, USP is practically insoluble in water and sparingly soluble in alcohol.
+Indomethacin is a nonsteroidal, anti-inflammatory, indole derivative designated chemically as 1-(4-chlorobenzoyl)-5-methoxy-2-methyl-1H-indole-3-acetic acid.
+Indomethacin is practically insoluble in water and sparingly soluble in alcohol.
 It has a pKa of 4.5 and is stable in neutral or slightly acidic media and decomposes in strong alkali.
 The structural formula is:

 Indomethacin ER - Clinical Pharmacology